Holo-Host/hpos-service-crates/crates/core_app_cli/README.md

 # core_app_cli

->Note: In holoports, this command can be used with the command `holo-host`
+>Note: In holoports, this command can be used with the command: `holo-host <SUBCOMMAND>`

 ```
 core_app_cli 0.1.1